 The report requested to lower speeds to 30km/hr on most of our residential streets in our community.

 Residents in Lowertown, Sandy Hill and Vanier sought safer, slower and calmer residential streets.

 I worked with each community association and regularly connecting with residents with speeding concerns to lower travelling speeds, improve active transportation networks and increase safety.
 Reducing traffic speed was a goal of each association.

-The residential zones within residential streets include: (simplify these – or show map)
+The residential zones within residential streets can be viewed here:

 The reduction in speeds has welcomed new gateway speed signs.
 The new gateway speed signs are part of a broader efforts to ensure our residential streets are safe specifically for families, seniors and those with accessibility needs.